KlaudiaBC/JavaScript-Essentials-Project-SpaceJack/README.md

   <img src="https://github.com/KlaudiaBC/JavaScript-Essentials-Project-SpaceJack/blob/main/assets/images/readme/menubuttons.png?raw=true" alt="menu buttons">
 </p>

 Inside the introduction box there is also an input form which allows User to set his name, which later will be rendered in the game area.
 The personalized outcome will make a User feel involved and unique.
-After providing the name, User is sent to the game game area.
+After providing the name, User is sent to the game area.

 Game area has the same layout as an intro page, thanks to which users can easily access all the provided features like: menu buttons which contain mentioned modals.
 Also the deck is in the same shape like the container on the into page.
 Decks have 3 vertical parts, starting from the top: Alien side, middle of the deck with initially 3 buttons (while the game is live, in the middle part of the deck User will receive the messages about his results).

-At first User is provided with 3 buttons: Draw, Start and Check but he can click only the "Start" button, which will trigger the game.
+In tge game User is provided with 3 buttons: Draw, Start and Check but he can click only the "Start" button, which will trigger the game.
 Two other buttons have the lighter colour which indicates to the User that they are not active.

 <p align="center">
   <img src="https://github.com/KlaudiaBC/JavaScript-Essentials-Project-SpaceJack/blob/main/assets/images/readme/gametable.png?raw=true" alt="game page">